thriveweb/sailinginparadise/content/pages/boats.md

       Measuring 10.5m long by 6.5m wide, there is ample space for up to 30 people (plus 2 crew), approx 60 square metres of deck space in fact.
-You will be amazed at the room available inside this smooth and stable boat.
+You will be amazed at the room available inside this smooth and stable boat, making it ideal for social occasions of all kinds.
 The Spirit Of Gwonda is truly unique and the only one of it’s kind on the Gold Coast.
     gallery:
       - image: 'https://ucarecdn.com/4b8305f8-56cb-42e1-92bf-fb9a4b27b27e/'
       - image: 'https://ucarecdn.com/9a68ca1c-1414-4282-990c-1656ba923df9/'